 In statistics, Control charts are the tools in control processes to determine whether a manufacturing process or a business process is in a controlled statistical state.
 This chart is a graph which is used to study process changes over time.
 The data is plotted in a timely order.
 It is bound to have a central line of average, an upper line of upper control limit and a lower line of lower control limit.
-In addition, the data obtained from the process can also be applied in making the prediction of the future performances of the process.
+Besides, the data obtained from the process can also be applied in making predictions of the future performances of the process.

 When the analysis made by the control chart indicates that the process is currently under control, it reveals that the process is stable with the variations that come from sources familiar with the process.
 No changes or corrections are required to be made to the parameters of process control.

 Types of Control Charts

 After the basic chart is created, one can use various menus and options to make necessary changes that may be in a format, type or statistics of the chart.

 To create a chart, it is not necessary to know the name or structure of any chart.
 You need to select the columns or variables that are to be charted and drag them in respective zones.
 When the data column is dragged to the workplace, the user starts working on it to create an accurate chart that is based on the data type and given sample size.

 The control charts of variables can be classified based on the statistics of subgroup summary plotted on the chart.